Ewoitas/UrbanCompleteStreetQuality-Woitas/README.md

 City of Calgary.
 (2022).
 Impervious Surface 2021 [Data set].
 City of Calgary Open Data Portal.
 Retrieved September 24, 2025, from https://data.calgary.ca/Environment/Impervious-Surface-2021/rgsu-3v7u/about_data

-**Field Descriptions for new files in the Data_Processed folder:**<br>
-- Has_MAX_BRT: whether or not a MAX Bus line runs along the road
-- SIDEWALK_AREA: area of sidewalk measured within 0.5m segment (metres squared)
-- HOV: whether or not the road segment has a marked High Occupancy Vehicle (HOV) lane
-- IMPACTED: whether or not the walking segment is impacted by a driveway
-- BLOCK_ID: Id of block the segment is associated with (for joining back)
-- INTEGRATED_LU: whether or not the segment is associated with integrated land use
-- GREEN_BUFFER: whether or not there is a green buffer between the road and walking space adjacent to the segment
-- SIDEWALK_WIDTH: mode value of sidewalk width per block (metres)

 **Methods Summary:**
 - Wide Sidewalks (2.5m or more): filtered Impervious_Surfaces_2021 to only sidewalks.
 Buffered the 0.5m segment, used the Summarize Within tool to capture SIDEWALK_AREA.
 Tied it back to the line segment, and divided SIDEWALK_AREA by Shape_Length to get a sidewalk width.
 Selected the mode value from each block for most common sidewalk width.